sebllll/VL.WorkflowFoundation/Readme.md

 * State to get info and notifications from a selected state

 ## Workflow Designer ##
-* Workflow Designer - Rehosting in a Form with one tab per workflow
+* Workflow Designer - Rehosting in one Form with one tab per state machine
 * ToolboxControl - Selected for working with state machines
 * Workflow Execution - Retrieve real-time Execution Log (TrackData) and Execution Output(s)
 * Workflow Management - Store to file / Run / Stop
+* Nested State Machines - Build state machine hierachies (!)

 ## Custom Activities ##
 * Wakeup - Waits for a message to trigger transitions